By Lori Fredrich Senior Food Writer, Dining Editor Published Oct 03, 2025 at 11:02 AM Photography: Lori Fredrich

 [Read more]

 As for their seafood selection, you’ll always find a lovely slate of carefully sourced fresh oysters (often varieties from both the East and West coast), along with standards like shrimp and crab cakes.
-Move into the entrees section and you’ll find accessible, seasonal fish preparations like Hudson Canyon sea scallops with bacon, sweet potatoes, cauliflower, peppers and pomegranate gastrique; or whole branzino with smashed fingerlings, delicata squash and anchovy butter.
+Move into the entrees section and you’ll find accessible, seasonal fish preparations like pan-seared scallops with squash risotto, roasted cauliflower and maple-apple cider reduction; or grilled whole branzino stuffed with lemon and herbs and served with seasonal fingerlings and broccoli.

 Looking for a more casual take?
+Happy hour is a great time to take in the best of Harbor House in a more casual manner.
+Another option?
 Grab a seat at the bar and indulge in a lobster roll.
 They offer both a chilled Maine-style option with Old Bay mayo and celery or a warm Connecticut-style roll with nothing more than butter to gild the sweet lobster lily.

 St. Paul Fish Company